microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_postgresql_hyperscale_arm_template.md

-# Azure SQL Managed Instance Deployment on AKS (ARM Template)
+# Azure PostgreSQL Hyperscale Deployment on AKS (ARM Template)

-The following README will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services with Azure SQL Managed Instance (SQL MI) deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster, using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
+The following README will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services with Azure PostgreSQL Hyperscale (Citus) deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster, using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).

-By the end of this guide, you will have an AKS cluster deployed with an Azure Arc Data Controller, Azure SQL MI with a sample database and a Microsoft Windows Server 2019 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services.
+By the end of this guide, you will have an AKS cluster deployed with an Azure Arc Data Controller, Azure PostgreSQL Hyperscale (PSHS) with a sample database and a Microsoft Windows Server 2019 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services.

 # Prerequisites